-The average American creates 4.5 pounds of waste per day.
-Of that waste, 1.1 pounds is recycled, 0.4 pounds is composted, and the other 3 pounds are sent to landfills or incinerators, where they will sit (perhaps forever), polluting groundwater and releasing greenhouse gases.
+The average American creates 4.9 pounds of waste per day.
+Of that waste, 1.2 pounds are recycled, 0.4 pounds is composted, and the other 3 pounds are sent to landfills or incinerators, where they will sit (perhaps forever), polluting groundwater and releasing greenhouse gases.
 Reducing waste is a surefire way to help the environment, but can sometimes be confusing with all the options available.
 In honor of National Composting Day, we’re breaking down composting and recycling to help keep you from reverting back to the garbage bin.

 Recyclables are items that can be reprocessed into new items, such as paper, aluminum, plastic, and glass.
 Biodegradable products, unlike recyclables, are capable of decaying naturally into water, biomass, and carbon dioxide through the actions of other living organisms.
 Examples of biodegradable products include cardboard and corn-based cups.
 Compostable items, such as food and yard waste, are biodegradable by definition—they decompose and release valuable nutrients for flora without toxic residue.
 While compostable items will eventually decompose no matter where they are, landfills lack the oxygen and microorganisms needed for timely decay, so make sure to separate compostables.